pond/dnd/party_ripa/journals/campaign_7/part_6.md

 ### Day 5, roughly 8am

-In the morning, we try to find the druids as a big of a priority.
+In the morning, we try to find the druids as a priority.
 Arturo and Thorin survival 12; can't find Druidic runes that should indicate a location.
 Penny wanders around and has a look - survival 20 (!) + 4.
+Found.
 She's seen them before from hanging out with eleven druids in the past.

 (Meanwhile, in the 30 minutes or so that has gone by, the kids are getting increasingly rowdy.
 Cassee has her hands full.
 The cart is her fort.
 The dragon is on the cart and she's got a letter opener dagger that she's trying to use to fend the kids off with!
 The kids are shaking the cart and generally being very badly behaved.)

 Thorin looks at what Penny found.
 It seems to indicate a direction and a date.
 A conclave of druids should be about 6 miles from us following the stream, in an old grove.
-The date is lunar and, by some chance, the phase is tonight!
+The date is lunar and, by quite some chance, the phase is tonight!

 We'll have to go on foot.
-The path there can't take a cart.
-It'd be slow going - difficult terrain, things to carry; we could do it in a day.
+The path can't take a cart.
+It'll be slow going - difficult terrain, things to carry; we could do it in a day.
 We leave the cart, put the injured manager guy on the horse and Penny leads it.
 We think it'll take about 4 hours.
-A shallow burial for the gnome wizard.
+There's a shallow burial for the gnome wizard.

+Penny notes that this, surely, was not a glorious death for the wizard. **Vallin's seer is fallible.**

-The stream is really nice to walk along in fact; swarms of mating mayflies or similar insects fly above it, small minnows and tadpoles within.
+The stream is really nice to walk along.
+Clouds of mating mayflies or similar insects fly just above the surface; small minnows and tadpoles swim just beneath.
 The forest is in bloom.
-Trees have leaves or shoots out, but not so dense that it blocks all light.
-It's bright and sunny.
+Trees have leaves or shoots out, but not so dense yet that it blocks all light.
+It's bright and sunny, dappled light everywhere.
 The kids are quite resilient; they skip along, sometimes jumping into the stream, apparently fairly happy.
 Cassee talks to - or sometimes *at* - Arturo; theories of planar travel, how the dragon got here, the age of the egg and other more abstract things.
 She also poses questions about Song On The Wind, but they're hard to answer.
-We know from previous checks that they're not from "our" world, but (the same low rolls we keep getting!) we don't know anything.
+We know from previous checks that they're not from "our" world, but (the same low rolls we keep getting!) we don't know anything more.

 After a while, we're climbing a fair incline and the forest becomes more dense.
-At the same time we notice signs of settlement; artificial changes to the natural environment.
+At the same time we notice signs of settlement; artificial changes to the natural environment around us.
+We must be close to the conclave.

 ### 2pm

-We hear, before we see, the sound of activity - talking, singing; we reach the conclave.
-Trees with walkways lashed between them.
-Almost a treehouse affair in the middle between three larger trees with music coming from up there.
+We hear the sound of activity - talking, singing; we reach the conclave.
+We see trees with walkways lashed between them.
+There's almost a treehouse affair in the middle between three larger trees with music coming from up there.
 It almost looks like there could be a tavern!
 Bamboo troughs channel water around the place.
 Some trees are evergreen; this adds to the impression of a more dense forest; the area underneath isn't in full sun.

 People see us approaching.
-They look furtive.
+They look surprised; almost furtive.
 Penny, at the back leading the horse, notices galloping through vibrations in the ground.
 A centaur appears!
 We explain that we're looking for Eloise.
 He knows her and, it seems, we've done well - this is apparently her clan's tree.
 Eventually he introduces himself; "My name is **Korthod**".

 It's going quite well until we introduce Spider, the baby dragon.
 The centaur is astonished (and possibly, horrified).
 "How many of you have touched it?!" - apparently dragons tend to *imprint*.
 Certainly has with Cassee!

 We leave the manager guy with Korthod while the rest of us make our way up the "treehouse" to find Eloise.
 The kids are a predictable handful.
 We get onto a kind of landing area before the tavern-like area that's about 30ft up.
-It's hazardous prior, without any handrails; at least there are some here.
-We start to go inside, which causes everyone to stop and stair - someone carrying glasses says "You can't bring kids in here!" - but then Eloise spots Francesc.
+It was hazardous prior, without any handrails; at least there are some here.
+We start to go inside, which causes everyone to stop and stare - someone carrying glasses says "You can't bring kids in here!" - but then Eloise spots Francesc.
 "Wow!
 Hello, what are you doing here?!"

-It's a mixed crowd.
+(It's a mixed crowd.
 Pale-skinned halflings with chalk and charcoal tattoos, some human rangers, a humanoid owl and various others.
-A satyr stands behind the bar.
+A satyr stands behind the bar.)

-Thorin makes a beeline for the bar while Francesc and Penny explain the story again to Eloise, but before we get too far, Arturo suggests we should go somewhere private; Eloise says there's nothing to worry about.
+Thorin makes a beeline for the bar while Francesc and Penny explain the story again to Eloise, but before we get too far, Arturo suggests we should go somewhere private.
+Eloise insists there's nothing to worry about, so we get into things.
+It takes some convincing, but we end up with a number of agreements.

-* Eloise can help get Cassee and Spider to the Emerald Enclave that will figure things out from there
+* Eloise can help get Cassee and Spider to the Emerald Enclave.
+They will figure things out from there.
-* We warn about the "green spider" reference on the list, having shown and explained it to her
+* We warn about the "green spider" reference on the list, having shown and explained it to her; we think it's most likely a reference to Thorin, but there's an element of risk that it might refer to the dragon.
-* The kids can't stay at the Enclave, she thinks, but we're worried they could get kidnapped again
-* We manage to persuade Eloise to at least perhaps find a place to keep them safe for a while, but send out messengers to parents (if the kids can give specific enough locations) so that parents get the choice to take home or not
+* The kids can't stay at the Enclave, says Eloise; but we're worried they could get kidnapped again.
+We manage to persuade Eloise to at least perhaps find a place to keep them safe for a while, but send out messengers to parents (if the kids can give specific enough locations) so that parents get the choice to take them home or not.
-* Long-term, if we think they're at risk or we know it's all safe (Vallin's done, somehow) then we can Skywrite to let Eloise know
+* Long-term, if we think they're at risk or we know it's all safe (Vallin's done, somehow) then we can Skywrite to let Eloise know.

 In the mean time - drinks!